cloudfoundry/stratos/docs/issue_template.md

 ### Actual behaviour

-### Steps to reproduce the behavior
+### Steps to reproduce the behaviour

 ### Log output covering before error and any error statements
 ```
-Insert log hereCopy
+Insert your log here
 ```